Tyler-R-Russ/factoringprimes/README.md

 ## Description:

 This folder (project) contains a number of Python modules which are interdependent.
-The hierarchy of these modules is laid out in a separate file (pdf) Hierarchy of Modules.
+The hierarchy of these modules is laid out in a separate file (pdf) "Dependency_Diagram_factoringprimes.pdf"
 (See the section below, "Calling each Module" for the specifics of running each module.)

 ## How to Run the Project: